tallforasmurf/CHIP8IDE/readme.md

 Display:

 *   Implement sound
+* Add "latch" mode -- control-click? -- to buttons so they will stay selected until they are read -- to work with step mode
 *   <strike>Code and test keypad</strike>
 *   <strike>Design and test keypad/keyboard assignments</strike>
 *   <strike>Implement remaining display instructions (scroll, etc)</strike>